Chart Color Schemes

 Glendenning has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Ten projects identified by AreaSearch are likely to impact the area significantly, influencing its performance more than any other factor.
-These projects include Australian Development Group's 860-Apartment Project, Marsden Park Strategic Town Centre, Richmond Road Upgrade from Elara Boulevard to Heritage Road, and Western Sydney Infrastructure Plan.
-The following list details those projects most relevant to the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified ten projects expected to affect the region.
+Notable ones are Australian Development Group's 860-Apartment Project, Marsden Park Strategic Town Centre, Richmond Road Upgrade from Elara Boulevard to Heritage Road, and Western Sydney Infrastructure Plan.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.